supercharge/docs/testing-fakes.md

 module.exports = new MockTest()
 ```

-Make sure to manually restore created mocks.
+Make sure to manually restore mocks.
 You can either call `mock.restore()` on the mock instance or `.restore()` on the mocked method.

 ## Spies
-Create a spy in Boost's tests using `this.spy(args)`.
+Create a spy in tests using `this.spy(args)`.
 It uses Sinon to create the spy and passes all arguments down to Sinon.
-It returns the spy instance.
+It returns the spy instance:

 ```js
 const BaseTest = util('base-test')